Damally/RedshiftWorkshop/Lab2/README.md

 •	`supplier`

-Please refer to the following link provided below to download the script that will be used to create the table definition for this exercise.
+Please refer to the link provided below to download the script that will be used to create the table definition for this exercise.

-Access the tables.sql file using the following s3 link.
+Access the tables.sql file using the following S3 link.
 [Table Definition - tables.sql](https://s3.amazonaws.com/reinvent-hass/code/tables.sql)

 Open the file `tables.sql` using your query editor of preference.
 The majority of client tools provide query editor and the ability to submit queries or scripts to Redshift.
-After opening the file, examine the `CREATE TABLE` commands; you should see distribution style key for tables `lineitem` and `orders`.
+After opening the file, examine the `CREATE TABLE` commands; you should see distribution style key for tables `lineitem`, `orders`, `part`, and `partsup`.
 For all the remaining tables, the distribution style will be set to ALL as they are small dimmensions tables.
-It means that tables `lineitem` and `orders` will have a specific collumn that will be the distribution key so the data can be hashed and distributed evenly across all nodes and slices.
+It means that tables defined with a distribution key will have a specific collumn set as the distribution key so the data can be hashed and distributed across all nodes and slices in the Amazon Redshift Cluster.
 The distribution ALL means there will be a copy of the table in all the nodes.
-The reason for this is to avoid data movement between the nodes.
-When you join a fact and dimmention tables, the query processing will happen local at the node.
+The reason for choosing distribution ALL for small dimention tables is to avoid data movement between the nodes.
+When you join a fact distributed by key and dimmention tables with distribution style ALL, the query processing will happen local at the node.

-Copy the CREATE TABLE commands and execute one at the time using your the client tool of your preference.
+Copy the CREATE TABLE commands and execute one at the time using the client tool of your preference.
 You can also use the Query Editor available in the Amazon Redshift console.

 ## Loading Data into Amazon Redshift

-You are now ready to load data into Redshift cluster.
+You are now ready to load data into your Amazon Redshift cluster.
 We will load approxemately 10GB worth of data from a S3.
 The bucket is in US-EAST-1 region.

 Please refer to the following link provided below to download the script that will be used to load data into Redshift using the COPY command.
 Access the copy.sql file using the following s3 link.